A small college in Claremont, CA may have finally found the formula to start attracting more women into Cybersecurity careers.

 Women Leadership: Purposely seek out female security leaders.
 Installing a women leader will naturally raise the level of confidence and comfort across the team for other women to join in.

-Changing the negative stereotypes in cybersecurity may take some time, but with purposeful effort, women can be attracted into security careers.
+Changing the negative stereotypes in cybersecurity may take some time, but with purposeful effort, women and other underrepresented demographic groups, can be attracted into security careers.
 This can help fill the employment gap and lead to greater opportunities and stronger teams by leveraging their strengths.